JavierAlbert/statArbCrypto/README.md

-Project in time series analysis for the development of algorithmic trading strategies
+Statistical Arbitrage & Algorithmic Trading: time series analysis and the presence of cointegration in cryptocurrency price series.